-Kowa Agreement
+ANI Agreement

-In July 2007, Cipher entered into the Kowa Agreement with ProEthic under which ProEthic was granted the exclusive right to market, sell and distribute Lipofen in the U.S. ProEthic was subsequently acquired by Kowa Company, Ltd. and its name was changed to Kowa Pharmaceuticals America Inc. The agreement is for a period of 10 years and Kowa has the right to extend the term for two additional two year periods.
-Under the terms of the agreement, Cipher received certain milestone payments as well as a royalty on a percentage of net sales, which escalates from the mid-teens to the mid-twenties based on annual sales levels and the degree of promotional effort by Kowa.
+In September 2021, Cipher entered into the ANI Agreement with ANI under which ANI was granted the exclusive right to market, sell and distribute Lipofen in the U.S. The agreement is for a period of five years and ANI has the right to extend the term for two additional two year periods.
+Under the terms of the agreement, Cipher receives a royalty on a percentage of net profits.